voxeet/voxeet-uxkit-android/README.md

 A complete documentation about the Promise implementation is available on this [Github](https://github.com/codlab/android_promise)

 ### What's New ?

+v2.0.69.2 :
+ - fix issue with NPE fired trying to get active speakers

+v2.0.69.1 :
+ - fix introduced issue with permission

+v2.0.69 :
+ - add more elements for the Video Presentation

 v2.0.68.2 :
  - Add VoxeetYoutubeAppCompatActivity for the Youtube library support